Search

 Tell us a bit about yourself, your background, and your role at Attwood Marshall Lawyers?

 My curiosity with law started when I was 9 years old.
 At the time my family were actively involved with protesting the proposed logging of old growth forest in Chaelundi National Park.
-I observed my dad and grandma chain themselves to trees in a bid to halt the logging operations long enough for the legal team to build their case in the courts.
-Listening to my family talk about the ongoing litigation and seeing the success that these lawyers had in saving this important ecosystem captured my childhood imagination and left me with an indelible passion for our environment.
+I observed my dad and grandma use “lock-on” devices as a means of peaceful protest, halting logging operations long enough for the legal team to build their case in court.
+Listening to my family talk about the ongoing litigation and seeing the success these lawyers had in saving this important ecosystem captured my childhood imagination and left me with an indelible passion for our environment.

 Later in life I completed an honours thesis looking into the emergence of Earth Jurisprudence, as an alternative to the Development Paradigm that underpins our current Environmental Law Frameworks.
-Whilst my long-term goal is to return to academia and complete a PhD into this research topic, my current focus as an associate lawyer with Attwood Marshall Lawyers, is property and commercial law.
-In many ways property and commercial law couldn’t be more opposed to Earth Law.
-It is in this space however that I find the most interesting ideas emerge and addressing climate risk for purchasers as part of the due diligence process is one way that I can focus my thinking on the interaction between human development and our environment.
+Whilst my long-term goal is to return to academia and further this research, my current focus as an associate lawyer with Attwood Marshall Lawyers, is property and commercial law.
+In many ways property and commercial law couldn’t be more opposed to earth law.
+It is in these conflicting spaces however that I find the most interesting ideas often emerge.
+Addressing climate risk for purchasers as part of the due diligence process is one way that I am able to focus my thinking on the interaction between human development and our environment.

 In your experience, what are the most effective strategies for empowering both law firms and clients with the necessary information to make informed property decisions?